dagraham/etm-dgraham/README.md

 		search summary waldo or search d waldo

-and press return to see a list of reminders in which either the summary or the `@d` element contains the case-insensitive regular expression "waldo" will be displayed.
+and press return to see a list of reminders in which either the summary or the `@d` element contains the case-insensitive regular expression "waldo".
 Each line of the display contains the item type, the summary and the document id of the matching reminder.
 As another example

 		exists u and ~exists i

 would display reminders with @u elements but not an @i element.

+As with other etm views, in query view you can select a reminder, press `Enter` to display its details, press `E` to edit it and so forth.

 Enter `?` or `help` at the prompt to get usage information:

 		###############################################
 		Process a query string in the format: